Steve McDonald (Coronation Street)

 Steve McDonald is a fictional character from the British ITV soap opera Coronation Street, played by Simon Gregson.
 The character first appeared on-screen during the episode airing on 6 December 1989.
 He arrived as part of the McDonald family introduced by producer Mervyn Watson along with his twin brother Andy (Nicholas Cochrane) and parents Liz (Beverley Callard) and Jim McDonald (Charles Lawson).
 For the first year on the Street, the character was credited by the actor's real surname Gregory, before changing to Gregson from early 1991 onwards.
-Steve is Coronation Street's most married character, having been married seven times to five women.
-In September 2015, Gregson announced a break due to personal reasons and Steve was off-screen from November 2015 to 22 April 2016.
+Steve is Coronation Street's most married character, having been married seven times to five women Vicky Arden (Chloe Newsome), Karen Phillips (twice) (Suranne Jones), Becky Granger (Katherine Kelly), Michelle Connor (Kym Marsh), and Tracy Barlow (twice) (Kate Ford).
+In September 2015, Gregson announced a break for personal reasons and Steve was off-screen from November 2015 to 22 April 2016.